Thunder2103/Algorithms-Visualiser/README.md

 7. Else repeat steps 5 - 6 until reached index corresponding to prev + $\sqrt{n}$

 Time Complexity: O($\sqrt{n}$)<br>
 Space Complexity: O(1)

+### Tenary Search
+---
+Algorithm Steps:

+1. Intialise a variable called left with a value of 0
+2. Intialise a variable called right that is equal to the length of the array minus one
+3. While left is less than or equal to right
+4. Initialise a varible called mid1 and set it to, left + (right - left) // 3
+5. Initialise a varible called mid2 and set it to, right - (right - left) // 3
+6. If the value at index mid1 or mid2 is equal to the target, return True
+7. If the value at index mid1 is less than the target, set right to mid1 - 1
+8. If the value at index mid2 is greater than the target, set left to mid2 + 1
+9. Else, set left to mid1 + 1 and set right to mid2 - 1
+10. Repeat steps 3 - 9
+11. If the loop terminates, return False

+Time Complexity: O(log<sub>3</sub>n) <br>
+Space Complexity: O(1)

 ---